The five most essential pieces of paperwork you’ll need when moving to Italy

 For many foreigners in fact the process takes not just one but two trips to the ASL, as well as a stop at the post office.
 Find all the details of the sign-up and renewal process here.

 Once registered with the SSN you'll also be allowed to register with a local GP or family doctor.
-In fact, some ASL offices will "choose" a doctor for you.
+In fact, some ASL offices will just assign a doctor to you.

 You'll need to show the card when seeking medical treatment or buying prescription medicine to benefit from subsidies – and it also serves as an EHIC, entitling the bearer to urgent care in any EU country.